DevMountain/react-1-afternoon/README.md

 ### Summary

-In this step we are going to dive into the functionality of the application.
+In this step, we are going to dive into the functionality of the application.
 If we take a look into the `src` folder we'll see that we have a `components` folder with a `TopicBrowser` and a `Topics` folder.
 Our `TopicBrowser` component will display a list of topics from the `Topics` folder.
 Each topic will be its own component.
-Let's start by creating our `TopicBrowser` component.

 ### Instructions